 If you are 21 or over, your BAC limit is .08 percent.
 If you are a CDL driver who was operating a commercial vehicle at the time of your stop, your BAC limit is .04 percent.
 If you are under the age of 21, you are not legally permitted to have any amount of alcohol in your system.

-Is a DWI a Felony in North Carolina?
+Is a DWI a Felony in Charlotte?

-Most DWIs in North Carolina are charged as misdemeanors.
+Most DWIs in Charlotte are charged as misdemeanors.
 These offenses fall on a sliding sentencing scale, meaning the punishments for such crimes will increase or decrease, depending on which level of DWI for which you are sentenced.
 If you have previously been charged with multiple DWIs, however, you will likely be charged with a felony.
-The main factor that leads to charges for habitual DWI in NC is three or more prior convictions for drunk driving within 10 years of your current charge.
+The main factor that leads to charges for habitual DWI in Charlotte is three or more prior convictions for drunk driving within 10 years of your current charge.
 If you have past DWIs on your record within this lookback period, you will be classified as a class F felon in North Carolina, and you will be subject to the harsh penalties that come from such a conviction.

 Penalties for Habitual DWI in Charlotte, NC